Higher Diploma in Midwifery

 Midwifery is perhaps one of the most fulfilling and rewarding career paths you could choose.

-Not only will you be supporting women throughout and after their pregnancies and bringing new life into the world, you’ll also learn a variety of skills whilst on the job and receive great working benefits.
+Not only will you support women throughout and after their pregnancies and bringing new life into the world, you’ll also learn a variety of skills whilst on the job and receive great working benefits.

-Midwives recognise pregnancy, childbirth and the postnatal period as a healthy and profound experience in women’s lives and use their professional knowledge, skills and attitudes, to support the woman and her family, working autonomously and within the multidisciplinary team.
+Midwives recognise pregnancy, childbirth and the postnatal period as a healthy and profound experience in women’s lives.
+Working autonomously and within a multidisciplinary team, midwives use their professional knowledge, skills and attitudes to support the woman and her family.

 Choose a Career in Midwifery